kyReid/Write-Ups/OverTheWire_Bandit.md

 cat /etc/bandit_pass/bandit24 > /tmp/[temp dict name]/password.txt
 ```

-Since the original cronjob executes minute by minute, if the script is executed and you wait a minute the password.txt file will show up in the tmp folder, if you cat into that file from the var/spool directory you will get the flag.
+Since the original cronjob executes minute by minute, if the script is executed, and you wait a minute the *password.txt* file will show up in the tmp folder, if you cat into that file from the var/spool directory you will get the flag.

+**Flag: UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ**

+---

-## Level 24 -> 25
+## Level 24 to 25

-**Level Goal**

-A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode.
-There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.
+A daemon is listening on **port 30002** and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pin code.
+There is no way to retrieve the pin code except by going through all 10000 combinations, called brute-forcing.

 ### Approach

-I went ahead and created a new script that did the following
+I went ahead and created a new script that looped through a 4-digit combination from 0000 to 9999 and each time it would echo the password from the previous file and that iterations combo to the screen.

 ```bash
 #!/bin/bash